Chris Fletcher

 Chris Fletcher (born December 25, 1948) is an American former professional football player who was a safety in the National Football League (NFL).
 He played college football for the Temple Owls and was selected by the San Diego Chargers in the ninth round of the 1970 NFL draft.

 Fletcher played his entire seven-year career for the Chargers from 1970 to 1976.

-Early years
+Early life

 Fletcher grew up in East Orange, New Jersey, and attended East Orange High School.